DevvitIO/ReallyAnnoyingDirectory/README.md

 [Are you Sort of new?](https://guides.github.com/activities/forking/)

-Template.html contains a basic page's requirements.
+Template.html  in the subFolder contains a basic page's requirements.

 ## Contributing Requirements